AdaptivMCP/AdaptivMCP/docs/SELF_HOSTED_SETUP.md

     destructive operations, leaving this variable unset (manual approval) is recommended.

-Additional optional variables may exist for:
+Additional optional variables may exist for HTTP timeouts, retry settings, and logging.

-- HTTP timeouts and retry settings.

 For a canonical, copy-pasteable list of supported variables, see the `.env.example` file in the repository root.
 It contains commented examples for